-There is a Security Control related to card tags under the "Cards Controls" section.
+There is a Security Control related to card types under the "Cards Controls" section.

 In the first place, the card control options define who in the account will be able to create, edit, and delete types.
 This could be the Account Owner, the Workspace Manager, or everyone in the account (any user role).

-There is a dedicated "Types" panel that stores all existing types in the system.
-Users with the respective privilege access this panel to create new types and manage existing ones.
+The dedicated "Types" panel that stores all existing types in the system.
+Users having the necessary permissions access this panel to create new types and manage existing ones.

 All existing types are stored in a table format that provides the following information per type: